r0fls/gostats/README.md

 ###TO-DO
 - add more distributions
-- make a `fit` method using the MLE
+- make a `fit` method using the MLE for each distribution
 - make `random` return an array?